xentriom/manhwaclan-api/README.md

 ## Disclaimer

 This API is for educational purposes only.
 Please respect the terms of service of manhwaclan.com and use responsibly.
+Feel free to contact me on Discord (@xentriom) or via email (xentriom@gmail.com) for any queries or issues related to this project.